-- Steamed: Steaming your broccoli may not sound like the most appetizing thing ever, but it’s one of the healthiest methods to consume broccoli.
+- Steamed: Steaming your broccoli may not sound like the most appetizing thing ever, but it’s one of the healthiest methods.
 Lightly steaming your broccoli for three to four minutes eliminates epithiospecifier, a heat-sensitive, sulfur-grabbing protein that inactivates sulforaphane.
 Don’t go beyond this specified time as the nutrients will greatly decrease afterward.

 - Sautéed — Sautéing broccoli gives it a crispy texture.
 Be sure to use high-quality cooking oil like coconut oil for this method of cooking.
 You can create a simple sautéed broccoli snack by frying it in coconut oil and adding a pinch of salt over high heat.

 - Roasted — If you’re tired of the usual steamed or sautéed broccoli, roasting is a great alternative.
 Simply mix the vegetable with a few teaspoons of coconut oil and a pinch of salt, and then place it in the oven for 20 to 25 minutes at 425 degrees Fahrenheit.

-- Blanched: Blanching is a process that involves dropping the broccoli (or any vegetable) into a large pot of boiling water with a teaspoon of salt.
-Wait for one and a half minutes, remove the broccoli from the pot, then immediately plunge it into ice-cold water to stop the cooking process.
-This helps the broccoli maintain its green color, and removes any bitterness in the flavor.6 (It is important that the water be boiling before you add the broccoli; add only a small amount of broccoli at time so the water stays at a rolling boil.)
+- Blanched: Blanching is a process that involves boiling the broccoli (or any vegetable) in a large pot of water with a teaspoon of salt.
+Wait for one and a half minutes, remove the broccoli from the pot, then plunge it into ice-cold water to stop the cooking process.
+This helps the broccoli maintain its green color, and removes any bitterness in the flavor.22

 2 Amazing Broccoli Recipes You Have to Try

 Like many people, you may have not enjoyed the taste of broccoli because you didn’t like the way it’s cooked.
 But used correctly (and in an enticing way), it can quickly become your favorite vegetable for the years to come.
 I highly encourage you to check out the two recipes below that use broccoli as the main ingredient.
 Not only are they delicious, but they’re nutritionally fulfilling as well.